pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ---
 # Off Track Alerts

-Calculating off track alerts (either Draw Line To Last Point, or Off Track Alerts) is a computationally heavy task.
+Calculating off track alerts (either Draw Line To Closest Point, or Off Track Alerts) is a computationally heavy task.
 This means if there are multiple large routes the watch can error out with a watchdog error if our code executes too long.
 I have tested with up to 3 large routes on my venu2s, and it seems to handle it.
 Only enabled routes are taken into consideration.
 For multiple enabled routes, you are considerred ontrack if you are on at least one of the tracks.
 See the [Routes](#routes) section for use cases of multiple routes, eg. triathlons.

 ### Off Track Distance